-A study published by Hiroshi Fujiki and Kiyotaka Nakashima entitled Cash Usage Trends in Japan: Evidence Using Aggregate and Household Survey Data finds that the decrease in cash demand due to the increase of credit cards in both day-to-day transactions and regular payments would have a very modest impact in Japan.
+A study published by Hiroshi Fujiki and Kiyotaka Nakashima entitled Cash Usage Trends in Japan: Evidence Using Aggregate and Household Survey Data finds that the decrease in Money in physical form such as banknotes and coins.
+More demand due to the increase of credit cards in both day-to-day transactions and regular payments would have a very modest impact in Japan.

 The study gathered enough data to calculate and infer the maximum impact of any possible decreases – amounting to at most 0.45% for regular payments and a 0.51% decrease in the total cash circulation in Japan.
-Key insights of the report conclude that cash hoarding accounts for as much as 42% of total cash circulation in Japan.
+Key insights of the report conclude that cash The term refers to the use of cash as a store of value.
+However, the term has a negative connotation of concealment, and is often used in the context of the war on cash.
+See Precautionary Holdings.
+More accounts for as much as 42% of total cash circulation in Japan.
 Moreover, empirical evidence suggests that the possible decrease in cash demand from the substitution of cash for non-cash payment methods for day-to-day transactions would not be very large.

 Read the full report below: